 How to Register

-- If you are an government official, you can apply using the BTSF eLearning application.
+- If you are an government official, you can apply using the BTSF ACADEMY Training Management System.

 - If you are a staff member working in EU Institutions contact HADEA-BTSF-ACADEMY-SUPPORT@ec.europa.eu to request registration.